elaforge/karya/doc/INSTALL.md

     Linux: `cp *.otf ~/.fonts # or /usr/share/fonts`

-    Use `fc-list` to see installed fonts and their names.
+    On linux, use `fc-list` to see installed fonts and their names.
 For some reason, the fonts on linux sometimes have backslashes in their names, and sometimes not.
 If there is a complaint at startup about the font not being found you might have to edit App/Config.hsc.
 Or not, I hardly use the music symbols.

 ## LINUX